tytydraco/yessleep/out/Buggy_Dougie.md

 My daughter stayed with my ex.

 She needed insurance.
-My insurance.
-Private, expensive, the kind I could only keep if I kept my job.
+Dialysis wasn't cheap.
+She needed my insurance.
+Private, expensive, the kind I could only keep if I kept my shitty job.

 *I had to keep my job.*

 But the industry was dying.

+***The Keeper of the Gate***

 No one wanted IT consultants anymore.
 No one was hiring anymore.
 Layoffs hit every month like a Mike Tyson punch.

 HR kept posting bullshit openings they never meant to fill—“future opportunities,” they called them.
 Future lies.

-I was drowning.
+*I was drowning.*

 Miguel made sure my life preserver was made out of lead and spite.
 Miguel didn’t just burn employees he tortured them first like a cat with a mouse.
 He tortured candidates too.